Patient Portrayal

 Self-administered injection (subcutaneous)

-In clinical trials, ENTYVIO has been proven to provide adult patients with moderate to severe UC and Crohn's relief and remission when administered via IV infusion.
+In clinical trials, ENTYVIO has been proven to provide adult patients with moderate to severe UC and Crohn’s remission when administered via IV infusion.

-In a separate clinical trial, ENTYVIO has been proven to provide adult patients with moderate to severe UC relief and remission when administered via self-administered injection.
-See the clinical study results.
+In separate clinical trials, ENTYVIO has been proven to provide adult patients with moderate to severe UC and Crohn’s remission when administered via self-administered injection. .

 Everyone who starts ENTYVIO will have at least 2 IV starter doses at Weeks 0 and 2.
-If you have UC, you and your doctor will discuss whether to continue treatment by IV or to transition to self-administered injection.
+You and your doctor will discuss whether to continue treatment by IV or to transition to self-administered injection.

 The doses you receive after your starter doses, called maintenance doses, will occur either every 8 weeks with IV or every 2 weeks with the ENTYVIO Pen.